ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

  4            | No available node identifiers |
  5            | Group membership terminated |
  6            | Group deleted |

+A Client supporting the 'error' parameter (see {{kdc-if-errors}} and {{params}}) and able to understand the specified error may use that information to determine what actions to take next.
+If it is included in the error response and supported by the Client, the 'error_description' parameter may provide additional context.

+In particular, the following guidelines apply, and application profiles of this specification can define more detailed actions for the Client to take when learning that a specific error has occurred.

+* In case of error 0, the Client should stop sending the request in question to the KDC.
+Rather, the Client should first join the targeted group.
+If it has not happened already, this first requires the Client to obtain an appropriate access token authorizing access to the group and provide it to the KDC.

+* In case of error 1, the Client as a group member should re-join the group with all the roles needed to perform the operation in question.
+This might require the Client to first obtain a new access token and provide it to the KDC, if the current access token does not authorize to take those roles in the group.
+For operations admitted to a Client which is not a group member (e.g., an external signature verifier), the Client should first obtain a new access token authorizing to also have the missing roles.

+* In case of error 2, the Client has to obtain or self-generate a different asymmetric key pair, as aligned to the publick key algorithms, parameters and encoding used in the targeted group.
+After that, the Client should provide its new consistent public key to the KDC.

+* In case of error 3, the Client should ensure to be computing its proof-of-possession evidence by correctly using the parameters and procedures defined in the used application profile of this specification.
+In an unattended setup, it might be not possible for a Client to autonomously diagnose the error and take an effective next action to address it.

+* In case of error 4, the Client should wait for a certain (pre-configured) amount of time, before trying re-sending its request to the KDC.

+* In case of error 5, the Client may try joining the group again.
+This might require the Client to first obtain a new access token and provide it to the KDC, e.g., if the current access token has expired.

+* In case of error 6, the Client should clean up its state regarding the group, just like if it has left the group with no intention to re-join it.

 # Security Considerations {#sec-cons}